lukaspili/Auto-Mortar/README.md

 Thus, `@MVP` annotation is available in three library extensions, depending which one you want to use.
 Each extension provides its own `@MVP` annotation.

+#### mvp-flowpath

-- **mvp-flowpath** : use `@MVP` from package mvp.flowpath, in order to generate screen that will extend from flow.path.Path.
+Use `@MVP` from package mvp.flowpath, in order to generate screen that will extend from flow.path.Path.
+In addition, this extension provides a `@Layout` annotation that will be applied on the generated screens (`@Layout` was recently moved from Flow core library into its sample).

+#### mvp-flownavigation

-- **mvp-flownavigation** : use `@MVP` from package mvp.navigation, in order to generate screen that will extend from flownavigation.path.Path.
+Use `@MVP` from package mvp.navigation, in order to generate screen that will extend from flownavigation.path.Path.
+In addition, this extension provides the following classes to speed up the setup with Mortar and Flow:

+- MortarContextFactory
+- MortarPathContainerView
+- ScreenScoper

+It also applies `@Layout` annotation on the generated screens (the annotation is provided by flow navigation library).

+#### mvp-standalone

-- **mvp-standalone** use `@MVP` from package mvp.standalone, in order to generate screen that extend from a custom class.
+Use `@MVP` from package mvp.standalone, in order to generate screen that extend from a custom class.
 This particular `@MVP` annotation defines a `screenSuperclass` attribute.
 By default it's none.

 #### More on Flow navigation library